Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Introduction

 Our aim is to develop a mechanism that admits a \emph{robust equilibrium}: a joint profile of simple strategies for the agents $(\pi_1,\pi_2,\ldots,\pi_n)$ that is simultaneously a Bayes-Nash equilibrium where every player receives per-round utility at least $\lnash v^{\star}_i$ (which we refer to as a $\lnash$-good Bayes-Nash equilibrium) and at the same time the same strategy ${\pi}_i$ guarantees that agent $i$ receives per-round utility at least $\lrob v^{\star}_i$, irrespective of how other agents act, including possibly collusive actions (which we call $\lrob$-robust).
 We want strategies to be simple so that they are more meaningful in practice.
 Note also that since we benchmark against the ideal utility $v_i^{\star}$ instead of the first-best outcome, we may not be able to get $\lnash=1$.
 For example, in the case where all agents have equal shares and i.i.d values $V_i[t]\sim \textrm{Bernoulli}(1/n)$, the best possible is $\lnash \leq 1- (1-1/n)^n \approx 1 - 1/e$ \cite{banerjee2023robust}.

 Within this backdrop, we propose a new mechanism we call \textbf{Budgeted Robust Border (\BRB)} (see~\cref{alg:mechanism}).
 At a high level, the mechanism has two simple components: \begin{enumerate}[nosep] \item \emph{Budget-regulated bidding}: Each agent has a budget of $B_i\approx \alpha_i T + o(T)$ tokens, which regulates the number of times she can bid for the item over $T$ rounds. \item \emph{Probabilistic Allocation}: At time $t$, given the set of bidders $S[t]=S\subseteq[n]$, the principal allocates the item to some agent $i\in S$ according to some pre-decided probability $p_i^S$. \end{enumerate} For the exact expression for the budget $B_i$ see~\cref{prop:approximate_nash}; the additional $o(T)$ budget is needed to get high probability guarantees.
 The allocation probabilities $\{p_i^S\}$ are more complex (and indeed, that is where the main novelty of our work lies, as we discuss next).
-However, at this point, we can already summarize our main result, as follows (see~\cref{thm:nash}): In~\cref{lem:centralallocationworstcase} we prove the above $\lnash$ is minimax optimal for any vector of fair shares $\{\alpha_i\}_{[n]}$; $\lrob=1/2$ matches the current best~\cite{gorokh2019remarkable,banerjee2023robust,fikioris2023online}.
+However, at this point, we can already summarize our main result, as follows (see~\cref{thm:nash}): In~\cref{lem:centralallocationworstcase}, we prove the above $\lnash$ is minimax optimal for any vector of fair shares $\{\alpha_i\}_{[n]}$. $\lrob=1/2$ matches the one in~\cite{gorokh2019remarkable,banerjee2023robust,fikioris2023online}, which was the best-known until quite recently, when \citet{lin2025online} provided a more complicated strategy in the mechanism of \cite{gorokh2019remarkable} that obtains $\lrob=2-\sqrt2\approx 0.59$.
+However, everyone playing their robust strategy is not an equilibrium.
+Moreover, their mechanism is more complicated, so equilibrium behavior is hard to analyze, and only robustness guarantees are known.